CrisRuedaP/simple_shell/README.md

 # Simple Shell

-Simple shell is a command-line interpreter written in C language and runs in Ubuntu 14.04.3 LTS.
+Simple shell is a command-line interpreter written in C language and runs in/ Ubuntu 14.04.3 LTS.
 It was compiled with GCC.

 ## Installation

-To install it, clone this repository from this URL: https://github.com/CrisRuedaP/simple_shell  and compile using this:
+To install it, clone this repository from this/
+URL: https://github.com/CrisRuedaP/simple_shell  and compile using this: